Sexual roleplay

 Sexual roleplay is roleplay that has a strong erotic element.
 It may involve two or more people who act out roles in order to bring to life a sexual fantasy and may be a form of foreplay and be sexually arousing.
 Many people regard sexual roleplay as a means of overcoming sexual inhibitions.
 It may take place in the real world, or via an internet forum, chat-room, video-game, or email—allowing for physically or virtually impossible erotic interests to be enacted.

-How seriously the play is taken depends on the participants, and the scenario may be anywhere from simple and makeshift to detailed and elaborate, including costumes and a script.
+How seriously the play is taken depends on the participants, and the scenario may be anywhere from simple and ad hoc, to detailed and elaborate, including costumes and a script.
 The role-play may involve a fantasy based on any social role and could incorporate any kind of sexual fetish desired by the participants.
 Examples include items of clothing experienced as erotic or one or more participants being nude.
 The role-play may involve elements of dominance and submission including sexual bondage and erotic humiliation.

 Depending on the play scenario, the roleplay may be before spectators, and bystanders may be unknowing participants in a roleplay.
 For example, the roleplay may involve house guests or may be taken out of a couple's home and into, say, a bar, street, park etc. A role may require, for example, one or both partners to flirt with a stranger, or for one partner to seduce the other partner's friend, etc. It may also call for one or both partners to, say, strip in a car or park.

 The popularity of the Internet has also allowed for online sexual encounters, known as cybersex, which may involve roleplay.
 In a 2015 US survey, up to 22% of respondents stated that they had performed sexual role play in their lifetime.